Fix: Field ‘browser’ doesn’t contain a valid alias configuration

 3. Lastly, ensure the addition of the resolve value as highlighted below.

-3. Verify the name of Aliases
+3. Verify the names of aliases.

-Many developers often overlook this, but the name of your aliases can be the reason why the code is not running properly.
+Many developers often overlook this, but the names of your aliases can be the reason why the code is not running properly.
 You have to make sure that when you create aliases, their names are all different from one another.

 Here’s what you should do: